Board of Directors

 Dr. Beverley Hicks PN(retired), BN, MEd, PhD

-Dr. Beverley Hicks graduated as a psychiatric nurse in New Zealand immigrating to Manitoba in 1967.
-The majority of Beverley’s practice was as an educator at Brandon Mental Health Center.
-She completed her career as faculty at Brandon University in the Department of Psychiatric Nursing.
-In 2008, Beverley earned her PhD with her research entitled “From Barnyards to Books and Beyond” on the history of psychiatric nursing in Manitoba.
-She is currently writing a second book on the history of psychiatric nursing from 1980 on..
+Dr. Beverley Hicks came from New Zealand as a registered nurse to complete the post-graduate psychiatric nursing diploma at Brandon Mental Health Centre in 1967.
+The majority of Beverley’s practice was as a Community Mental Health Educator, and during Mental Health Reform in the nineties, as a Resource Developer.
+She completed her career as Faculty at Brandon University in the Department of Psychiatric Nursing.
+In 2008, Beverley earned a PhD with her research entitled, “From Barnyards to Bedsides to Books and Beyond: the Evolution and Professionalization of Registered Psychiatric Nursing in Manitoba 1955-1980″.
+She has just completed a book on one hundred years of psychiatric nursing in Manitoba entitled, “Politics, Personalities, and Persistence: One Hundred Years of Psychiatric Nursing Education in Manitoba.”
 Beverley is very supportive of the RPNF having served on the board since 2009, and as chair of the Scholarship Committee since 2010.
 In this position she has worked with RPN’s in Manitoba and nationally to annually receive, evaluate and recommend the seven Manitoba and National scholarship recipients to the board.
 Beverley continues to support the evolution of psychiatric nursing in Canada through her writing and sharing her knowledge and expertise with the RPNF board.

 Amy Martyniuk RPN, BScPN, MHS